fulya-vasi/customer-analytics-pipeline/README.md

 ## Overview

-This project simulates sensor data (e.g. temperature and pressure) and detects anomalies using a machine learning model.
+This project simulates sensor data (e.g. temperature, pressure, vibration, humidity) and detects anomalies using a machine learning model.

-It reflects a simple end-to-end data pipeline from data ingestion to anomaly detection and export.
+It represents a simple end-to-end data pipeline including data ingestion, processing, anomaly detection, and data export.

-The implementation focuses on clean and modular Python code as well as reproducible data processing.
+The implementation focuses on clean, modular Python code and reproducible data processing.

-This pipeline demonstrates a simplified ETL-like workflow and can be extended to ingest real data from APIs or databases.
+This pipeline follows an ETL-like workflow and can be extended to integrate real-world data sources such as APIs or databases.

 ## Data Pipeline